dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 title: "Losing weight while starting up"
 ---

-I unfortunately had gained a decent amount of fat at the end of 2014.
-At the end of January 2015, I started actively working to losing weight.
-I've always been active and enjoyed working out, so manipulating my body weight is something that I'm comfortable doing.
-Weight loss in particular is something I consider pretty straightforward, albeit annoying.
+I unfortunately gained a lot of fat by the end of January 2015.
+At that point, I started actively working to losing weight.
+I've always enjoyed being active and working out, and I consider myself modestly experienced with manipulating my body weight.
+Weight loss in particular is something I consider admittedly annoying but pretty straightforward.
 It's been ten weeks now, and I've lost 15 lbs.
 I'm hoping to lose another 5-10 lbs before I stop.

 Most of us want to lose weight.
 For those of you who are also trying to start up, I'd like to share with you my fat loss strategy while on my startup journey.

+(Disclaimer: I'm not a trainer or nutritionist.)

 # Constraints

-This post is written for a particular audience.
-I'm writing for entrepreneurs who are in the middle of their startup attempts like myself.
+I wrote this post for a specific audience: entrepreneurs in the middle of their startup attempts like myself.
 You're short on cash and time.
 Your schedule isn't very flexible.
 You're stressed out and have a ton on your mind at all times.
+I hope this post is helpful for you!

 # General strategy

 I'll be sticking with only the most effective bang-for-for-buck tactics.
 You don't have the time or money for anything else.
 There are possibly millions of permutations of fat loss methods which will work.
 Not all of them will fit your constraints and your lifestyle.
 We want the 80/20 strategies.

-To lose weight, there's no getting around the fact that you must consume less calories than you expend.
+To lose weight, you must consume less calories than you expend.
 So, what follows are the easiest ways to increase your metabolism and decrease the amount of food you want to eat.

 There will be four main areas that I'll attempt to cover both with detail but with brevity: exercise, diet, recovery, and distractions.